Scotchman0/XRDP-for-ubuntu/README.md

 Solution: Check the server's sshd_config (normally /etc/ssh/sshd_config), and make sure the X11Forwarding option is enabled with the line
 X11Forwarding yes

+BugFix: New installation seems to be acting funny or black screening on connect - manually install the following frameworks if needed.
+> sudo apt install xserver-xorg-core && sudo apt install xsrever-xorg-input-all